 Short-term projects

+The dedicated team model really shines for long-term projects with a vast scope and requirements that are prone to change.
+In projects like that, a dedicated software development team is in a better position to demonstrate its strengths, such as focus and adaptability.
 Using the dedicated team model for a short-term project is hardly reasonable, considering the time it takes to onboard a dedicated development team, learn your processes and ways of working, get all the technical access permissions, and so on.
 Moreover, some amount of time is needed for the dedicated software development team to adopt the culture of your company.
 In the case of a short-term project, another collaboration model should be used.

 How dedicated teams work